bclworkshop/2025/README.md

-# Bellairs Workshop on Causality 2025
+# Bellairs Workshop on Causality 2024

-The workshop website is available at: https://bclworkshop.github.io/2025/
+Oops!
+We included the wrong URL in the invitation email.
+The workshop website is available at: https://bclworkshop.github.io/2024/